OlivierSohn/hamazed/BACKLOG.md

 to be synchronized with game events so having a single channel + thread is fine.
 But in case of an audio app, we want the audio to be accurate, and the graphics can be less accurate.

-If the graphics become too unaccurate, we should investigate double buffering to incur less latency.
+If the graphics become too unaccurate (i.e if piano events are principal : we see an increasing lag if not: we sometimes don't see any key moving while the audio is very fast) , we should investigate double buffering to incur less latency.

 * we could use double buffer rendering

+- independantly from the above issue, measure the accuracy of GHC scheduler:

+in one thread:
+  start <- measure time
+  go start [start]
+ where
+   go x l = do
+    sleep until start + x
+    t <- measure time
+    go (x + 10) (t:l)

 - synth when idle takes 20% cpu, why? is it just the audio engine?